silvacms/documentation/source/silva/contents/base.rst

 -----------------------------------

-:term:`Grok` registration should be preferred over :term:`ZCML` registration, but if you wish, you can still use :term:`ZCML` to register your contents.
+:term:`Grok` registration should be preferred over :term:`ZCML` registration, but if you want to, you can still use :term:`ZCML` to register your contents.